The League of Extraordinary Gentlemen, Volume II: Issue #5: Red in Tooth and Claw

-Issue 6: "You Should See Me Dance the Polka..."
+Issue #6: "You Should See Me Dance the Polka..."

-Mina and Allan bid farewell to Dr Moreau at a train station, and return to London by train with the cargo crate carrying H-142 (which they assume is another hybrid animal).
+Mina and Allan bid farewell to Dr. Moreau at a train station, and return to London by train with the cargo crate carrying H-142 (which they assume is another hybrid animal).
 They are met by Bond and agents wearing gas masks, and proceed to London Bridge, where Nemo and Hyde are waiting for them.
 Bond explains that every bridge in the city except London Bridge has been made impassable in a bid to slow the alien advance, and as he leaves with H-142's crate, the aliens destroy the last of London's defences and gather all their forces for their final push into the city.

 Hyde agrees to distract the Tripods while H-142 is delivered, but before he goes he bids Mina a fond farewell and asks for a kiss, which she graciously agrees to.
 He joyfully dances out onto the bridge toward an oncoming Tripod, singing See Me Dance the Polka (which was featured in the Spencer Tracy adaptation of Jekyll and Hyde).
-While his skin is burned off by a heat-ray, he survives, topples the Tripod and starts eating the alien inside.
+While his skin is burned off by a heat-ray, he survives, topples one of the Tripods and starts eating the alien inside.
 The other Tripods combine their heat-rays and kill Hyde, but the fallen Tripod blocks the bridge, stranding them on the South Bank.
-Military Intelligence fire a cannon, delivering H-142 to the aliens.
-Bond reveals while H-142 is one of Moreau's hybrids, it is actually a hybrid bacterium made from a mixture of anthrax and streptococcus, and the government will say, officially, the aliens died of the common cold and any remaining humans were killed by the aliens.
-As the bacterium starts to kill the aliens, and clearly the remaining people in the city, Nemo is outraged by this reckless use of biological weaponry, resigning from the League and leaving in the Nautilus.
+Military Intelligence fires the cannon, delivering H-142 to the aliens.
+Bond reveals the British government's strategy: while H-142 is one of Moreau's hybrids, it is actually a hybrid bacterium made from a mixture of anthrax and streptococcus, intended to attack and destroy the Martians through disease warfare.
+Nemo is outraged by this reckless use of biological weaponry, resigning from the League and leaving in the Nautilus.

 One month later, Mina and Allan are walking through Serpentine Park (which Allan mentions is going to be renamed "Hyde Park" in honour of Hyde's sacrifice).
 Mina says recent events have left her deeply unsettled, so she is going to stay at Coradine, a ladies' commune in Scotland.
 She leaves, and the story ends with Allan sitting alone on a park bench.